putnamalbert/BACnet-Segmentation/Puzzle0.md

 # Puzzle, Treasure Hunt, Capture the Flag
 Based on the modules.
 And extracting or basing on each.
 Keep track of what is goung on in each module so you can answer the questions that will be revealed.
 Then put the answers together to send a text message to our arbitrator to capture the flag.
-* Preparation
+* Preparation - Which browser do we support for configuration access?
+  Which type/edition of OpenVPN Client do we use?
-* BACnet Network Segmentation
+* BACnet Network Segmentation - What do we now call BACnet "Routers"?
-* BACnet Application Level Firewall
+* BACnet Application Level Firewall - What protocol is implicitly allowed to the exclusion of all others in our "rules"?
-* Unit Settings
+* Unit Settings and Management - What three core model numbers of Cimetrics devices are we showing in Cimetrics demos?
+What two core models of host company devices are we showing in Cimetrics demos?
-* BACnet Packet Capture
+* BACnet Packet Capture - What is the extension for packet capture files?
-* VPN Access to private network
+* VPN Access to private network - What is the extension for OpenVPN configuration files?
-* IT Community of Practice
+* IT Community of Practice - What is the type of server/service for time recommended for IT best practices?
 * BACnet System Monitoring
 * BACnet Certificate Management